Julita2989/kantox-qa-test/README.md

 ### Files

+test_cases.xlsx: It contains two sheets:

+- Introduction_Part_1: Includes the assumptions and two sample test cases written in Gherkin format.
-test_cases.xlsx: Contains 12 test cases in a tabular format, assumptions, and Gherkin examples.
+- Test_Cases: Contains 12 test cases with their detailed descriptions and coverage.

 ## Part 2: API Tests with Postman